dcolombara/apde_story_time/ReadME.md

     > no changes added to commit (use "git add" and/or "git commit -a")
      * The first part tells you which branch you are on and whether or not you are up to date.
         * origin/master is referring to the master branch on the origin (i.e, the remote repository, a.k.a., GitHub repo)
      * The second part tells you which files have been modified but are not yet staged.
+(Staging will be defined below.)
      * Note that the second part also informs you that you can stage (pseudo-save) what you've done so far (`<git add <file>>`) or you can drop the modifications to go back to the most recent commit (`<git checkout -- <file>>`).

 ## Identify your changes
 1) `<git diff>` will show you the changes that you've made since the last stage or commit (definitions below).
+2) Try `<git diff>` to see your changes
-2) Tip!
-Sometimes, when you have many changes, git diff goes on for multiple screens.
+3) **Tip!** Sometimes, when you have many changes, git diff goes on for multiple screens.
 Hit the space bar to continue to scroll down.
 To escape at the end, type `<q>`.
-3) Try `<git diff>` to see your changes
+4) **Tip!** If you eventually decide that you like Git Bash (as opposed to working with a GUI like GitHub Desktop), you might want to consider using a tool like [Meld](http://meldmerge.org/) to view your 'diff's.

 ## Stage your changes
 1) Saving files in Git is often done in two steps: staging and commiting.
 2) To stage a file means to prepare it for a commit.
 You can think of it like a loading dock where your files are waiting for the final command to send them to your Git history.
 You can stage files multiple times but the changes will only be recorded in the permanent history once you commit them.
 (So perhaps staging is like engagement and commiting is like marriage?
 You only produce a paper trail for the latter.)